-Within this four-day institute, participants will preview and review the World History College Board Course and Exam Description.
+Within this four-day institute, participants will preview and review the World History College Board Course and Exam Description with an eye to the new changes in scope that will begin in 2019-20.
 Participants will have all the necessary information to successfully begin an Advanced Placement World History course.
+They will also learn how to incorporate student-centered Problem-Based learning (PBL) pedagogy into units and experience what a PBL classroom in AP World history looks like.
 In addition to course coverage, ideas and tips for beginning and planning a new course will be shared by the instructor.

 Items Participant Should Bring:

 1. A copy of their school’s textbook, if available

 2. A school calendar for the 2019-2020 school year